An Inability to Manage These 5 Issues Costs Billions of Dollars Annually

 - Preferred method of receiving information—email, text or social media

 What makes collecting this information even more difficult is the sheer volume of data; merchants have to separate the pertinent data from the irrelevant.

-Merchant Compliance Review is one of our dynamic tools that help merchants remain agile, yet complaint to industry standards and consumer preferences.
+Merchant Compliance Review is one of our dynamic tools that helps merchants remain agile, yet compliant to industry standards and consumer preferences.
 It is a 106-point inspection of all merchant policies and procedures, designed to isolate potential problem sources.

 Once we’ve identified the vulnerabilities in the merchant’s policies, we can recommend customized solutions designed for the specific needs of that individual organization.

-Challenge #3: Omni-Channel Integration Present New Risk Factors
+Challenge #3: Omnichannel Integration Presents New Risk Factors

 Fraud filters are used to gauge threat levels and anticipate potential cases of fraud.
 Transactions that are perceived as a high risk of probable fraud are usually denied.